Smoke & CO Alarms

 The landlord should either install smoke and fire detectors that meet the standard set by building regulations or be able to justify why a lesser level of protection is appropriate in a particular house.

-If there is a requirement for a particular house to meet more stringent standards, then these more stringent standards apply
+If there is a requirement for a particular house to meet more stringent standards, then these standards apply.

 CO Alarm Requirement